npartovi/extend-shopify-sdk/index.md

 <strong>Important note:</strong> Once you start the integration, you should treat this copied theme as your master copy.
 It is important to not make any changes to your live theme or publish a new theme, as those changes might interfere with the Extend integration.
 </div>

-<h2>Get your Store Id</h2>
+<h2>Get your Store ID</h2>

-In order to configure the SDK to your store, you will need your Store Id.
+In order to configure the SDK to your store, you will need your Store ID.

 Go to [merchants.extend.com](https://merchants.extend.com/login)→ **Settings** → **Production/Sandbox credentials**